If you haven’t yet tried Verlasso Salmon – it’s a must have from our seafood department.

 Talk a little about the sustainability aspect.

 The omega-3s found in salmon come from their diets.
 It comes from the fish oil of feeder fish such as sardines and anchovies.
 The single most important problem facing salmon aquaculture today is the amount of feeder fish needed.
-Conventionally farmed salmon requires 4 pounds of feeder fish to provide the fish oil needed for 1 pound of salmon.
+Conventionally farmed salmon requires 3 pounds of feeder fish to provide the fish oil needed for 1 pound of salmon.
 That’s just not sustainable.
 So we changed that.
-We feed our salmon a diet that contains omega-3 yeast, and that allows us to remove 75% of the feeder fish needed.
-So instead of using 4 pounds for 1 pound of salmon, we use 1 pound of feeder fish to 1 pound of salmon.
+We feed our salmon a diet that contains a natural algae, which is the source from which feeder fish receive their omega-3s.
+So instead of using 3 pounds for 1 pound of salmon, we use 1 pound of feeder fish to 1 pound of salmon.

 You describe your fish as “harmoniously raised.”
 What does that mean?